vedranaa/colorsphere/README.md

 # colorsphere
-Assigns rgb colors to orientations in 3D.
+Assigns rgb colors to points on sphere (orientations in 3D).

 ## Installation
 Clone the repository.